 Also Read: Developing a Healthcare App in 2024: What Do Patients Really Want?

-In the current scenario, progressive mental health apps are a great option for users who are short on time and aids or require additional assets for their mental health issues.
+In today’s fast-paced world, progressive mental health apps are an excellent option for individuals who are short on time or need additional support for their mental health issues.

 The proliferation of smartphones has led to mental health apps that can be accessed anywhere, anytime.